carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 ### Namespaces

-Namespaces offer named scopes for entities.
+Namespaces offer named paths for entities.
 Namespaces may be nested.
 Multiple libraries may contribute to the same namespace.
 In practice, packages may have namespaces such as `Testing` containing entities that benefit from an isolated space but are present in many libraries.